PdxCodeGuild/Full-Stack-Day-Class/notes/course-requirements.md

 To pass the course and receive your certificate, you must complete four requirements.

 If you are currently failing any of the requirements, I will email you a written warning.
-If you do not return to passing all of the requirements within 14 days or by the end of class, whichever is sooner, you will be removed from the course.
+If you do not return to passing all of the requirements within 14 days or by the end of class, whichever is sooner, **you will be removed from the course**.
+This is out of respect for the other students.
+There is lots of

 Due dates are linked from our schedule on the top of [the syllabus](/).